kvitka-software/kvitka-web/content/service/consulting.md

 #### [Øyvind Bakksjø]({{< ref "bakksjo.md" >}}) - former CTO and Google Engineer

-> «Øyvind quickly stood up as a great developer, as well as a mentor for the more junior members of the team.»
+> «Øyvind quickly stood up as a great developer, as well as a mentor.
+> One of the most skillful software developers I have worked with.»
 >
 > – Lars Jølsum, Tribe Architect at Sportradar